datisthq/.github/profile/README.md

 # Datist

 Datist is bringing technological innovation and consultancy services to the open data field.
-We are working on the [Mycarro](https://mycarro.app/) car search engine as well as many other open-source projects listed below.
+We are working on many open-source projects listed below as well as providing [consultancy services](https://tally.so/r/QKKJ57).